bbauska/Lies-2025/README.md

-# Lies-2025
-Provably false lies made by Drumpf and Afrikaner Musk.

 <h1>8 (eight) (provably false) LIES by the Trump Administration in the first 90 days</h1>

 <h3>Preamble: Elon Musk has repeatedly misled the public about federal spending while playing a leading role in